jonatas/timescaledb/examples/chatgpt/instructions.md

 ```

 The extra conversations columns are user_input and ai_response.

+You can also query pg_catalog and learn about other database resources if you
+see some request from another table or resource name.

+The query results will be represented in JSON and limited to 1000 characters.

 Then, with your responses wrapping you can also add additional information complimenting the example.
 All results will be answered numbering the same sequence of queries found in the previous answer.
 Always choose to answer in markdown format and I'll always give the results in markdown format too.